11 Easy Caviar Recipes and Essential Techniques

 Simply pop open your oysters, keeping them fresh on ice in the meantime, then scoop a small bundle of caviar into the middle of each open oyster.

-For some extra flavor, you can mix up an easy “mignonette” with vinegar, salt, sugar, and perhaps some fresh fennel or shallots for some added crunch and texture.
+For an extra flavor boost, you can mix up an easy “mignonette” with vinegar, salt, sugar, and perhaps some fresh fennel or shallots for added crunch and texture.

 The main event of your dinner party can also be enhanced with some caviar.
 These recipes are already classics in many culinary traditions, but the caviar offers a welcome twist and a dash of luxury to any setting.